 Spores, through which the fungus reproduces, are either produced directly by the mycelium, or by specialised structures (the fruit-bodies) that are periodically produced by the mycelium.
 Spores are always microscopic but can be seen en masse in the interior of puffballs, or by taking the spore print of an agaric.

-The fruit-body is a dense aggregation of hyphae that appears on the surface when conditions are right, and can grow quickly and last only as long as it takes to disperse spores to produce the next generation.
-Others, like bracket fungi, have tough, perennial fruit-bodies.
-Fruit-bodies come in many forms, such as mushrooms, puffballs, brackets, corals, jellies and cups, and are often brightly coloured.
-Fruit-bodies are usually 90% water.
+The sporing-body is a dense aggregation of hyphae that appears on the surface when conditions are right, and can grow quickly and last only as long as it takes to disperse spores to produce the next generation.
+Others, like bracket funga, have tough, perennial sporing-bodies.
+Sporing-bodies come in many forms, such as mushrooms, puffballs, brackets, corals, jellies and cups, and are often brightly coloured.
+Sporing-bodies are usually 90% water.